jamesworden/LanesBackend/README.md

 ##### ClassroomGroups App Secret Setup

-To prepare yourself for local development, execute the following commands:
+To prepare yourself for local development, execute the following commands in the root directory of this repository.
+Note that the ALL_CAPS_SNAKE_CASE strings will need to be replaced with the real values.
+You can contact James Worden to find these.
-- `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientId" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_ID"`
+- `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientId" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_ID" --project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj`
-- `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientSecret" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_SECRET"`
+- `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientSecret" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_SECRET" --project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj`

 ### Deploying to production